BBaysinger/bb-portfolio/docs/ios-dev-runtime-note.md

 - desktop development: continue using `:3000`
 - iOS validation: use `:3004`

+Recommended workflow while iterating on iOS:

+- run `npm run frontend:prod-like:watch`
+- open `http://<your-lan-ip>:3004` on the iPhone
+- each frontend file change triggers a production-style rebuild and restart of the local prod-like server

 ## What We Verified

 - the problem reproduces on iOS against the local dev runtime